Alkenso/sEndpointSecurity/README.md

 ```

 # Dependencies
 The package is designed with the minimum dependencies.
-At the moment, it it the only one utility library SwiftConvenience (no additional dependencies)
+At the moment, it it the only one utility library SwiftSpellbook (no additional dependencies)